williamyang1991/TET-GAN/README.md

 [[Project]](http://www.icst.pku.edu.cn/struct/Projects/TETGAN.html) | [[Paper]](https://arxiv.org/abs/1812.06384) | [[Dataset]](http://www.icst.pku.edu.cn/struct/Projects/TETGAN.html)

-**This code currently only provides functions for testing.
-We are cleanning up the training code and the full code will be released soon.**

 It is provided for educational/research purpose only.
 Please consider citing our paper if you find the software useful for your work.